 What is the number one predictor of a healthy outcome?
 The parent or caregiver’s ability to be present for the child, which can be hard if he or she is mourning the loss as well, said McNiel.

-“There are local support groups all over the country where kids and parents can get help,” said McNiel, in an interview.
+“There are local support groups all over the country where kids and parents can get help,” said McNiel.
 “Getting the support you need as a grieving person gives you the energy you need to be a parent.”

-A few guidelines for talking with your kids in a developmentally appropriate way, offered by professional counselors that may also help:
+A few guidelines for talking with your kids in a developmentally appropriate way, offered by professional counselors, may also help:

 Comforting kids younger than age 5